tcartwright/tcdbtools/docs/Invoke-DBDeployAgentJob.md

 This function is designed to deploy SQL Agent jobs using variables that can customize the deployment for each server.

 ## Notes
 To signify custom variables in your script you will use the SqlCmd format of $(variable_name).
 Each one of these tokens will be replaced by variables that are provided in either the ServerVariables or the GlobalVariables.
+Variables can also be used anywhere within the script, not just in steps.

-If you need to use an $ in the sql that is NOT a token then you should replace the $ with $(dollar) in the sql file.
+If you need to use an $ in the sql that is NOT a token then you should replace the $ with $(dollar) in the SQL file.

 Example:
     $(dollar)(ESCAPE_SQUOTE(SRVR)